jes/scamp-cpu/doc/ISA.md

     .at 0x200
     buffer: .gap 256

-Creates a 256-byte buffer at address 0x200, with the label "buffer".
+Creates a 256-word buffer at address 0x200, with the label "buffer".

 ### .str "TEXT"

 Generate the given string, with 1 character per word (i.e. the upper 8 bits of each value is always zeroes).

-This is not implemented in ASM-in-SLANG, simply because `slangc` does not use it.

 Example: